 Joanne Pierce, professor of religious studies.
 Photo by John Buckingham

-In an article for The Conversation, Joanne Pierce, professor of religious studies at Holy Cross, breaks down the history behind Lent and the ways in which this religious observance changed throughout time.
+In an article for The Conversation, Joanne Pierce, professor of religious studies at Holy Cross and a scholar of medieval liturgy and worship, traces the connection between military bravery and spiritual heroism throughout the centuries.

 To read the full article, go to TheConversation.com.